Cash Small Bills

 Pets (printable)

 Don’t forget to prepare for your animals!
-They will be hungry, thirsty, and upset with a sudden change of environment, so make sure you have what’s necessary to keep them comfortable in an emergency.
-If you’ve got animals, reptiles, or other types of pets that aren’t dogs and/or cats, you’ll need to consider their needs when planning a 72-hour kit for them.
-For dogs and/or cat needs, consider adding these items to a backpack or other container:
+They’ll be hungry, thirsty, and upset with a sudden change of environment, so make sure you have what’s necessary to keep them comfortable in an emergency.
+If you’ve got animals, reptiles, or other pets that aren’t dogs and cats, you’ll need to consider their needs when planning a 72-hour kit.
+For dogs and cat needs, consider adding these items to a backpack or other container:

 • Water/food dish